Nonlinearsound/cst/README.md

 </body>
 ```

-Here we want to use the template engine to create an HTML file that uses two csv files to create two different unsorted list definitions in the HTML source.
+In the following example we want to use the template engine to create an HTML file that uses two csv files to create two different unsorted list definitions in the HTML source.
 For that, we define two "foreach" blocks in the form of
 ```
 (block-start;type:foreach;source:\<datafile-path\>)